-CONSENT OF INDEPENDENT

-REGISTERED PUBLIC ACCOUNTING FIRM
+CONSENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-To the Board of Directors
+To the Board of Directors of Neogenomics, Inc.

-Neogenomics, Inc.

-We hereby consent to the use in the prospectus constituting part of the Registration Statement on Form S-1 of our report dated April 14, 2008, on the consolidated financial statements of Neogenomics, Inc. as of and for the years ended December 31, 2007 and 2006 and for the three months ended March 31, 2008 and 2007, which appear in such prospectus.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-1, of our report dated April 14, 2008, on the consolidated financial statements of Neogenomics, Inc. as of and for the years ended December 31, 2007 and 2006 and for the three and nine months ended September 30, 2008 and 2007, which appear in such registration statement.